wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

    in reversed bit order, such that its size need not be encoded, as it is implicitly encoded in the compressed format (can be computed using the compressed header);

+5. FPC can be extended with stateful encoding by comparing the current word against the previous and the second previous word.

 This paper proposes an opportunistic compression scheme for DRAM caches.
 The paper observes that direct-mapped DRAM cache designs, such as the Alloy Cache, suffers from higher miss rate than conventional set-associative DRAM caches,